osos10/Blockchain/README.md

 * Prompts for sender, recipient, and amount to create a new transaction.
 * Example:
 ```
-Enter sender address: Omar
+Enter sender address: Ossama
-Enter recipient address: Ahmed
+Enter recipient address: Ayoub
 Enter amount: 200
 Transaction added to the pool
 ```
 2. Mine a New Block

-*Mines a new block including pending transactions and adds it to the blockchain.
+* Mines a new block including pending transactions and adds it to the blockchain.
-*Example:
+* Example:
 ```
-Enter miner address: Omar-Miner-101
+Enter miner address: Osos-Miner
 Mining...
 Block mined successfully and added to the blockchain.
 ```